cosmos/cosmos/whitepaper.md

 validator at the specified block height.

-Given the same amount of usage of the GnuClear network, the validators may not have a natural inclination to allow more gnu holders to bond, because this decreases the amount of fees earned by each validator.
+Given the same amount of usage of the GnuClear network, the validators may not have a natural inclination to allow more gnut holders to bond, because this decreases the amount of fees earned by each validator.
 Yet, the network might become more profitable if there were more collateral at stake, as it allows for more transaction velocity.
-In that case, it might be rational for validators to allow a new gnu holder to bond, as long as it brings more stake to the table.
+In that case, it might be rational for validators to allow a new gnut holder to bond, as long as it brings more stake to the table.
 Thus, bond proposals can also include any number of non-gnu tokens as collateral.
 These tokens join the blockchain's token reserve pool.